CircuitData/CircuitData-Language/README.md

 *add_tear_drops* | Boolean | O | O | O | O | F | Adding Tear Drops

 ### Additional Requirements ("additional_requirements")
-This section is for all requirements that still has not beenadapted to the standard.
-It allowes you to specify custom elements that should be considered as part of the specification.
+This section is for all requirements that still has not been adapted to the standard.
+It allows you to specify custom elements that should be considered as part of the specification.
 You specify the value here and then need to create a separate element for it in the custom elements->additional section.
 Multiple elements allowed - to be added as a list.

 #### Example